vnt-github/cs238p/lectures/5_linking_loading.md

 - why we need to define signature of the functions.
     - we will break calling convention otherwise of passing arguments via stack.
     - because we want to verify the type and numbers of arguments and return type.
-    - if we infer from function call then we let go of type checking.
+    - if we infer from function call then we let go of type checking and we also wont know what to expect in return value.
 ---
 - for global function that are defined elsewhere
     - compiler puts -ve address(e8 f3 ff ff ff) to call system call.